OSTrails/FAIR_assessment_output_specification/README.md

 - **TestExecutionActivity**: The action carried out by an agent of calling an API in which a test (or set of tests) were run.
 The result of this activity is either a `TestResult` or a `TestResultSet`.
 - **Metric**: Narrative domain-agnostic description that a Test must wholly implement.
 - **Benchmark**: Benchmarks are community-specific groupings of a set of Metrics that provides a narrative of those particular ways in which that community defines FAIR for assessment purposes.
-- **Algorithm**: Piece of code that contextualises the sum of all test results for a given benchmark, into a final quantitative assessment result.
+- **ScoringAlgorithm**: Piece of code that contextualises the sum of all test results for a given benchmark, into a final quantitative assessment result.

 ![diagram](./development/img/FAIRTestResult_diagram_v1_2_0.drawio.png "Test result overview")